What are signs of possible child abuse or neglect?

-DONATE TO HELP CHILDREN IN FOSTER CARE IN CAROLINE COUNTY
+HELP CHILDREN IN FOSTER CARE IN CAROLINE COUNTY, MD.

 With your financial support, CASA can continue to recruit, train and support dedicated volunteers to advocate for child victims of abuse and neglect who are too young to speak for themselves during the complicated maze of legal proceedings.
 Every donation TRULY makes a difference in a child's life!